ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/Tutorial.rst

 Press ``Enter`` to open this file.
 You will now be able to see verification data for different types of variables.

-We can see that on October 31st at 2400L temperature received an MBIAS score of 1.7212 and an RMSE score of 2.38512.
-Looking at these scores we can conclude that for this forecast hour the temperature was overforecasted and was not close to the observed temperature.
+We can see that on October 31st, at 2400L, temperature received an MBIAS score of 1.7212 and an RMSE score of 2.38512.
+Looking at these scores, we can conclude that for this forecast hour, the temperature was over forecasted and was greater than the observed temperature.

 Dew Point
 ----------

 Good news!
 The DPT variable can be examined within the same point_stat file, so there is no need to switch files.
 DPT received an MBIAS score of 1.5978 and an RMSE score of 2.51836.
-Looking at these scores we can see that similar to temperature, the DPT was overforecasted and not close to the observed dewpoint.
+Looking at these scores, we can see that, similar to temperature, the DPT was over forecasted and was greater than the observed dewpoint.

 Sample Forecast #5: Hurricane Barry
 =======================================